Even though local government won’t own any of the Electric Works property, there is a significant return on the public’s investment.

 In terms of fiscal and economic impact, Novogradac & Co.
 LLC, an independent accounting firm, projected more than $100 million in local tax revenue over 20 years, and nearly $400 million in annual economic impact for Allen County from the redevelopment of the West Campus.

 Beyond the tax and economic impact, the West Campus of Electric Works will:

 - Reimagine and repurpose over 700,000 sq. ft. of existing, vacant, dilapidated buildings into vessels for new economy jobs.

 - Support and enhance local innovation infrastructure with a downtown center of innovation and entrepreneurship, in a dense, mixed-use innovation district model to retain and attract talent.

 - Feature a diversity of housing options, including attached and detached homes, rental and for-sale, at a variety of price points.
 It will also connect the neighborhood and community to health, educational, and cultural service and amenities.

 - Promote accessible, safe, and efficient connectivity to Downtown, the Broadway Corridor and the surrounding urban neighborhoods through its extensive public space and pedestrian-oriented infrastructure.

-- Honor the site’s historical significance as an economic engine for Fort Wayne and Allen County and establish an innovation district in a high-quality, dense urban format.
+- Honor the site’s historical significance as an economic engine for Fort Wayne and Allen County and establish a new downtown district in a high-quality, dense urban format.

-- Provide community programming and educational, health, and recreational services to Fort Wayne and Allen County residents.
+- Provide community programming and educational, health, and recreational amenities to Fort Wayne and Allen County residents.